lingui/js-lingui/docs/tutorials/react.rst

 variable.
 Most languages use different forms of words when describing quantities
 - this is called `pluralization <https://en.wikipedia.org/wiki/Plural>`_.

-What's tricky is that different langauges use different number of plural forms.
+What's tricky is that different languages use different number of plural forms.
 For example, English has only two forms - singular and plural - as we can see in the example above.
 However, Czech language has three plural forms.
 Some languages have up to 6 plural forms and some don't have plurals at all!